 Board Frequency Chair Scope Directorate Leadership Team (DLT) Monthly Director of Adult Social Care and Deputy Chief Executive Oversight of all Directorate activity, quality, performance, finance and change management.
-Strategic Leadership Teams (SLT) Monthly Assistant Directors To oversee Divisional activity (Commissioning and Service Delivery), with oversight reports escalated to DLT for assurance.
+Strategic Leadership Teams (SLT) Monthly Assistant Director: Service Delivery/ Head of Service: Strategic Commissioning and Partnerships To oversee Divisional activity (Commissioning and Service Delivery), with oversight reports escalated to DLT for assurance.
 Continuous Improvement Board Fortnightly Director of Adult Social Care and Deputy Chief Executive To address areas where a focus for improvement has been identified.

 Board Frequency Chair Scope Transformation Board Weekly Director of Adult Social Care and Deputy Chief Executive To steer and co-ordinate major projects that will deliver transformational changes within available resources.
 Project Boards Monthly Project Leads To provide direction and coordination for delivery of the project objectives.
-Assurance Boards Monthly Assistant Director for Strategic Commissioning and Partnerships To provide assurance to the Senior Responsible Officer for relevant projects and provide steer or decision on delivery of project objectives.
-Service Delivery Board Monthly Assistant Director for Service Delivery To provide direction and governance for Service Delivery transformation projects.
-Commissioning Board Monthly Assistant Director for Strategic Commissioning and Partnerships To ensure oversight and accountability for market intelligence, provider performance and the quality of commissioned services.
-Quality Assurance Board Bi-monthly Governance Lead Driving operational improvements to help us move into the top quartiles
+Joint Delivery Board Monthly Assistant Director To provide direction and governance for transformation projects.
+Market Oversight Board Monthly Head of Service: Strategic Commissioning and Partnerships To ensure oversight and accountability for market intelligence, provider performance and the quality of commissioned services.
+Involvement Oversight Board Monthly Head of Service: Strategic Commissioning and Partnerships To provide oversight and direction for all Directorate coproduction and engagement activity.
+Quality Assurance Board Bi-monthly Governance Lead Driving operational improvements to help us move into the top quartiles for key national, regional, and local indicators.
+ASC Finance and Debt Meetings Monthly Governance Lead A review of adult social care debt, payments to providers,

-Board Frequency Chair Scope for key national, regional, and local indicators.
-ASC Finance and Debt Meetings Monthly Governance Lead A review of adult social care debt, payments to providers, charging for people receiving care services, and direct payments.
-Performance Working Group Monthly Assistant Directors for Service Delivery and Strategic Commissioning and Partnerships To approve performance information and risks that will get presented to the Directorate Leadership Team.
+Board Frequency Chair Scope charging for people receiving care services, and direct payments.
+Performance Working Group Monthly Assistant Director To approve performance information and risks that will get presented to the Directorate Leadership Team.
 Liquidlogic Issues, Change & Development Board/ Digital Board Monthly Governance Lead To review and approve ICT system process changes to ensure we have an infrastructure that can support efficient processes.
 Solihull Safeguarding Adults Board Quarterly Independent Chair A group of organisations and communities working together in the best way possible, so that people are able to live lives free from abuse or neglect.
-Solihull Council has lead responsibility under the

-Board Frequency Chair Scope Care Act to convene and manage the Safeguarding Adults Board.
+Solihull Council has lead responsibility under the Care Act to convene and manage the Safeguarding Adults Board.